 The cessation of an ambulatory episode of mental health care may occur when the consumer's case has been closed by the mental health care team, such as when the consumer moves to mental health care in another setting (for example, admitted or residential).
-Episode of mental health care episode end mode13 should be populated to identify the reason the episode ended.
+Episode of mental health care-episode end mode should be populated to identify the reason the episode ended.

-12 Refer to the Admitted Patient Care National Minimum Data Set or the Residential Mental Health Care National Minimum Data Set for further information on episode of care specific to an admitted or residential consumer.
+&lt;sup>12 Refer to the Admitted patient care national minimum data set or the Residential mental health care national minimum data set for further information on episode of care specific to an admitted or residential consumer.

-13 Australian Institute of Health and Welfare.
+&lt;sup>13 Australian Institute of Health and Welfare.
 (2021).
 Episode of mental health care-episode end mode (Data element).
-Retrieved 28 November 2023 from https://meteor.aihw.gov.au/content/index.phtml/itemId/745660
+Retrieved 22 February 2025 from https://meteor.aihw.gov.au/content/745660